-In a city filled with travelers, on the evening of the biggest local festival of the season, it seemed odd that we were among the few travelers actually IN the parade.
+In a city filled with travelers on the evening of one of the biggest festivals in Laos, it seemed odd that we were among the few travelers actually IN the parade.

 As the fire and music swept us down the streets of Luang Prabang I worried briefly that we were on the receiving end of some mischievous joke.
 Or worse, what if our involvement was somehow offensive?
 After all, the local significance of Laos’ Lai Heua Fai – the Festival of Lights that marks the end of “Buddhist Lent” – runs deeper than the lighthearted festivities let on.